rhysfaultless-cpr/dingo-raspberry-pi/README.md

 ### ROS installation
-12. On your development computer's terminal, through SSH:
+12. On your development computer's terminal, through SSH: <br>

-   `wget -c https://raw.githubusercontent.com/clearpathrobotics/ros_computer_setup/main/install.sh && bash install.sh`
+   `wget -c https://raw.githubusercontent.com/clearpathrobotics/ros_computer_setup/main/install.sh && bash install.sh` <br>
    note: this script is desribed [Clearpath ros_computer_setup](https://github.com/clearpathrobotics/ros_computer_setup)
+13. This script will ask you for the configuration of your Robot.
+Select Dingo, and Jetson Nano